-In Microsoft[®] Windows[®], the utility SMrepassist can be used to flush the operating systems cache I/O before a FlashCopy logical drive is created.
-For more information on the SMrepassist utility, see the "SMrepassist" topic in the storage subsystem online help.
+Note: In Microsoft® Windows® environments, you can use the SMrepassist utility to flush the operating system cache I/Os, instead of unmounting the base logical drive.
+For more information on the SMrepassist utility, see the "SMrepassist" topic in the Storage Manager online help.